You are what you measure.

 3. Not tracking really important things

-That’s what the 4 things is really about but donor retention is one of THE most important metrics for your entire organization.
+That’s what the 5 things are really about but donor retention is one of THE most important metrics for your entire organization.
 And yet, in my experience, very few organizations even know what it is and what it has been let alone can tell you what it is and what they’re doing to change or improve it.
 The number of Facebook ‘Likes’ your page has is irrelevant if you are keeping donors at a 30% rate.
 Not all metrics are created equal and therefore they should not be treated, tracked, and discussed equally.
 It sounds simple but the hard work is figuring out the important stuff and being rigorous in tracking those metrics.

 4. No ability to track the really important things

 Now part of the reason some really important things are not tracked is because the systems, tools, and infrastructure won’t allow for it.
 For online donations, for example, not having Goals or eCommerce tracking in Google Analytics won’t allow you to see which traffic sources, campaigns, strategies, etc. lead to donations – or not.
 So you’re flying mostly blind.

 Lifetime Value (below) isn’t the easiest thing to track – although modern CRM’s are getting better – so then, because it’s hard to track – something so crucial to your organization just doesn’t get tracked.
 And while I have empathy, there is no excuse.

 If you want to lose weight, you buy a scale – how else will you know if you’re having success?
 Yet many organizations set goals like fundraising growth but refuse to ‘buy the scale’ and choose to use the abacus they already have.
 Or they get a third-hand partially broken scale.
 Or pay the milkman to tell them if they are losing weight (no offense to milkmen, just trying to pick someone who you shouldn’t pay to tell you your weight).